How to use the Director as a replacement for Edgeware CDN Request Router

 Response Translation Functions

 In order to have the router generate a redirect URL which is compatible with the format generated by the ESB3008 HTTP Request Router, a response translation function must be used to modify the redirect URL before it is returned to the client.
-A predfined function convoy_compatibility_response is available in the standard library to be used for this purpose.
+A built-in function convoy_compatibility_response is available to be used for this purpose.
 This function appends both the session-id and storage-prefix based on the account and distribution information in Convoy.

 On the Director, set the response translation function as follows: